High School Information

 Many courses provide the opportunity for parents to submit their own grades.
 These are optional, but when submitted, parent grades will be averaged with the Seton grades for 25% of the final grade for each quarter.

 Seton accepts dual enrollment credits from community colleges.
 As with all transfer credits, there are some courses which may not apply towards the Seton graduation requirements.
-Contact the Guidance Counselor to help you determine which courses are acceptable.
+Visit Dual Enrollment to learn more.

 ACT and SAT Tests